OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 - DeploymentView (for the dashboard widget)
 - TaskView (for the dashboard widget)

-## Demands and the Octopus Tools Installer Task
+## Demands and the Octopus tools installer task

 The Azure DevOps extension tasks require the Octopus CLI to be available on the path when executing on a build agent and must have the .net core 2.0.0 runtime or newer installed.
 This may not always be possible such as with the Azure DevOps hosted agents.
 In order to make this work, all Octopus tasks will automatically attempt to download and use the latest version of the Octopus CLI unless they're [available on the build agent](/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md) as specified above.
 If you would like to avoid any additional downloads or to use a specific version of the Octopus CLI then you can by adding the Octopus Tools Installer task to the start of your build definition.
 No attempt will be made to download the Octopus CLI if the capability is detected on your build agent.